Juneteenth – A New Liberation

 As Weiszäcker did for the Germans, so the George Floyd social movement may do for us.
 Today, Juneteenth, is a question mark.
 I do not by any means have answers.
 But, for all of us, and White Americans in particular, to work off our past, we first need to listen.
 Of course this is true for any human relationship where people respect difference.
 For centuries, many people have been fighting for change and justice.
 Yet, so often, their voices and stories have been crowded out by willful ignorance.
 We should have heard them long ago.
 But now is the time to listen actively by reading, watching, protesting, donating, volunteering, and dialoguing.

 My aim is for this virtual space to serve as an unusual kind of creative gallery.
 I want to curate those voices and their efforts.
 I will showcase their fighting, filming, writing, painting, crafting, legislating, strategizing, and organizing.
 You will see transformative forms of justice in the greater Nashville community.
 We will try and present these new and inspiring approaches to justice in an engaging, inviting way.
 I hope that reading what we post here will not be easy.
 We will try and sprinkle in some humor.
 If we can learn to listen to those fighting for a reimagined state of society, it will be worthwhile, leaving you more humanized.
 Justice will be reimagined.

-This is Eric Ritter’s first post (of many more!) as the Humanities and Social Change Fellow at Raphah Institute.
-He is a postdoctoral fellow in the philosophy department at Vanderbilt, where he received his doctorate in 2019.
-Eric is for the trees and for the people.
-You can reach him at email@example.com, especially about future ideas for the curation of this space.
+This is Eric Ritter’s first post (of many more!) as the Social Justice and the Arts Fellow at Raphah Institute.
+He is a visiting scholar at Vanderbilt University.
+You can reach him at firstname.lastname@example.org, especially about future ideas for the curation of this space.

 **Many thanks to Sabeen Ahmed and Travis Claybrooks for their collaborations, edits and suggestions on this post.
 Of course all shortcomings are solely my own.